 The Women’s Studies Program at the University of North Texas is committed to meeting the rising demand for women’s and gender studies as an academic discipline.
-Our program offers you a global perspective on the interactions of gender with culture, race, class, sexual identity, etc.
+Our program offers a global perspective on the interactions of gender with culture, race, class and sexual identity.

 Studying this area prepares you for work in:

-You may also find careers in fields that are not directly focused on women’s issues such as journalism, politics, science, and teaching, among others.
+You may also find careers in areas not directly focused on women’s issues such as journalism, politics, science and teaching.

-We provide the flexibility to pursue women's studies as a minor at the undergraduate level or a concentration at the graduate level.
-You can choose courses that appeal to your academic and career interests.
+Women’s Studies is available as a minor to undergraduate students.
+We provide you the flexibility to choose courses that appeal to your academic and career interests.
 Course work focuses on examining women’s achievements, roles and experiences and how race, ethnicity, class, sexual orientation and age affects them.
 This enables you to:

-These historical and theoretical perspectives are supported by research conducted by the more than 30 faculty members who regularly teach women’s studies courses.
+These historical and theoretical perspectives are supported by research conducted by more than 30 affiliated faculty members who regularly teach women’s studies courses.

 In addition to necessary course work, you can gain insight about women’s studies by attending public forums and discussions sponsored by the program.
 We also offer you:

-Several scholarships pertaining to women's studies are available to help you pay for your education.
-More information about these scholarships is available by clicking on the undergraduate or graduate link at womensstudies.unt.edu.
+Several scholarships related to women’s studies are available to help you pursue your education.

-You will need to complete 18 semester hours, 9 of them being advanced hours.
-Courses are offered through a wide range of departments including anthropology, communication studies, economics, English, history and sociology, among others.
+You’ll need to complete 18 semester hours, including 9 advanced semester hours.
+More than 60 gender-related courses are offered through a wide range of departments, including anthropology, communication studies, economics, English, history and sociology.